 However, Mediavine is not just for massive websites, and I believe it is possible for hobby bloggers to get into this ad network with 1-2 years of smart, hard work.

-Mediavine Traffic Requirements
+Mediavine Traffic Requirements (New 2020 Rules)

 The largest barrier to entry for becoming a Mediavine publisher is their traffic requirement.